poplars-dev/poplars-dev.github.io/_customizations/poplar_cmtqty.md

 ---

-The Committed Quantities Notification customization notifies the user when an order is posted and any order line has a committed quantity less than the quantity ordered.
+The Committed Quantities Notification customization notifies the user when an order is posted and any line has a committed quantity less than the quantity ordered.

-If this is the case, the Order Reference is optionally updated to contain additional information that can be used to inhibit the selection of the order for shiping by an external program.
+If this is the case, the Order Reference is optionally updated to contain a string that stops it from being selected for shipping by an external program.
 <!--more-->

 ## Business Case

-This customization was originally developed to notify both the operator and an external shipping program that an order had items on back order and is not eligible to be shipped.
+This customization was originally developed to notify both the operator and an external shipping program that an order has items on back order and is not eligible to be shipped.

 By setting the reference field on the order to include "Do Not Ship", the